Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Đại biểu Nhân dânBáo Đại biểu Nhân dân27/10/2025

-- Could you please tell us the meaning and purpose of General Secretary To Lam 's official visit to the United Kingdom of Great Britain and Northern Ireland?
+- Could you please explain the significance and purpose of General Secretary To Lam 's official visit to the United Kingdom and Northern Ireland?

 Deputy Minister of Foreign Affairs Le Thi Thu Hang.
 Photo - VNA